repnox/gridgame/README.md

 So, you're probably better off just doing the action repeatedly until you get what you want.
 And a well-designed bot would still have an advantage over other players - which is good!
 In theory...

+In some cases, RNG exploitation is completely impossible.
+Take lootboxes for example.
+They are not currently redeemable, but they will be in the future.
+So, nobody knows which lootbox hash will be most valuable.
+In fact, even the developers may not know.

 ## Credits